hrzap/checkplease-doc/apiMulti.md

 Some checks require identity verification of the individual, which can be:
 - less rigorous (for an MoJ Check, sighting their driver licence and comparing to their online signature); or
 - more rigorous (for Police Vetting, 2 forms of ID, physical eyeball of the individual by an **Identity Referee**); or
-- not required (for a Qualifications Check, the identity verification is made by the awarding institution.
+- not required (for a Qualifications Check, the identity verification is made by the awarding institution).

-A **Bundle** is a collection of checks, which will all share a single (or none) identity verification process on the individual.
+A **Bundle** is a collection of checks, which will all share a single identity verification process on the individual.

 Bundling checks makes for a much better candidate experience.
 The individual can complete all of their company onboarding paperwork steps with a single, cohesive, mobile-friendly branded web flow and sign online once.